-Improved disclosure requirements: by 2030 it is expected that disclosure requirements will be based on a Product Category Rule guidance issued by the IDDI Secretariat, which will include a minimum resolution (i.e. product, facility, supply chain) and a requirement for machine readable format using an open data standard.
+Improved disclosure requirements: by 2030 it is expected that disclosure requirements will be based on a Product Category Rule agreed on across IDDI members, which will include a minimum resolution (i.e. product, facility, supply chain) and a requirement for machine readable format using an open data standard.